Skip to main content

 How do I access my stats?

-Your personal stats are available at your unique URL.
-This URL was sent to you when you first used the bot.
-You can access your stats page anytime without logging in.
+Your personal stats page has a unique link that was sent to you when you first used the bot.
+Visit it anytime — no login needed.

-Important: Keep your stats URL private.
-Anyone with the link can view your game history.
-If you lose access to your messaging account (phone number, Signal/WhatsApp ID), you may not be able to recover your stats.
+Important: Keep your stats link private — anyone with it can view your game history.
+If you lose access to your Signal account, you may not be able to recover your stats.

 How do I start using the bot?